pixlcore/xyops/docs/data-structures.md

 ## Channel.users

-An array of usernames who are subscribed to the channel, and will receive email and UI notifications for channel events.
+An array of [User.username](#user-username)s who are subscribed to the channel, and will receive email and UI notifications for channel events.

 ## Channel.email